kauefraga/anime-archive/README.md

 ## 📋 Possible improvements

-- A `setup` command that saves the database path in a .json. it increases the usage steps but makes the path resolving process much easier.
 - A `export` command that reads all the animes and writes to other file format (json, plain text...).
-- An online database, like a Postgres instance at [Render](https://render.com), a MySQL at [Planet Scale](https://planetscale.com) or a simpler solution like [Atlas MongoDb](https://www.mongodb.com/atlas).
 - Create a rest API that reads the database.

 ## 📝 License